H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 ## 15.8 Summary

-The pituitary and global modes layer in Ms. Jarvis is instantiated as a set of concrete services and configurations: a Constitutional Guardian with PII and surveillance constraints and an audit trail; a pituitary emotional‑depth wrapper service; WOAH/DGM analyzers and supervisors that compute and adjust complexity‑related weights; and orchestrators that explicitly encode modes in their responses.
-Unified gateways and status endpoints surface these elements via descriptive `system_transparency_mode` strings and admin/audit routes, tying low‑level configuration and constraints to high‑level, human‑interpretable modes.
-Later work on executive control and container design can build directly on this foundation by treating guardian decisions, WOAH weights, DGM modes, and orchestrator health as first‑class inputs to higher‑level routing, scheduling, and policy adaptation.
+The pituitary and global modes layer in Ms. Jarvis is instantiated as a set of concrete services and configurations: a Constitutional Guardian with PII and surveillance constraints and an audit trail; a blood–brain barrier safety filter on ultimate outputs; a Fifth DGM “hippocampal gate” that decides what enters subconscious memory and identity; WOAH/DGM analyzers and supervisors that compute and adjust complexity‑related weights; and orchestrators that explicitly encode modes in their responses.
+Unified gateways, the main brain’s status endpoint, and admin/audit routes surface these elements via descriptive `system_transparency_mode` strings and per‑service health reports, tying low‑level configuration and constraints to high‑level, human‑interpretable modes.
+Later work on executive control and container design can build directly on this foundation by treating guardian decisions, WOAH weights, DGM modes, Fifth DGM state, and orchestrator health as first‑class inputs to higher‑level routing, scheduling, and policy adaptation.